-It is important that residents learn in a high-quality professional practice environment.
-Therefore, the hospital conducting the residency is accredited by appropriate national or international accrediting bodies (e.g., Joint Commission International, etc.) or working toward such accreditation, is compliant with regulatory requirements and other nationally and/or internationally-applicable standards, and will have sufficient resources to achieve the purposes of the residency program.
+It is important that residents learn in a high quality learning environment.
+Therefore, the hospital conducting the residency should be accredited or working toward accreditation, regulatory requirements, and other nationally applicable standards, and will have sufficient resources to achieve the purposes of the residency program.